 Tumor ablation.
-It's a method that uses heat or cold to kill cancer cells if your tumor has spread or returned, or if you're too sick for surgery.
-This can relieve your symptoms and give you a better quality of life.
+This uses heat or cold to kill cancer cells if your tumor has spread or returned, or if you're too sick for surgery.
+It can ease your symptoms and give you a better quality of life.

 Whatever treatment you choose, make sure you tend to your emotions as well as your body.
-Your doctor may be able to suggest support groups near you that can give you a chance to talk with others who are going through the same things you are.
-They can give you practical tips and advice on how to keep positive while you get the care you need.
+Your doctor may be able to suggest support groups that can give you a chance to talk with others who are going through the same things.
+They can give you tips and advice on how to keep positive while you get the care you need.